schick-toikka/FAQ/README.md

 # FAQ

-**Why do your webfont packages not include SVG and WOFF2 formats?**
+**Why do your webfont packages not include SVG, TTF and WOFF2 formats?**

 We've chosen to include the two most widely supported webfont formats in our webfont packages: WOFF and EOT.
 These formats cover close to 97% of web users that have webfont support in their browsers.